SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 ![Loader config](/images/5_qgis_postgisloader.jpg)

 When the load has completed close the tool.
 Click the Add PostGIS layer button (blue elephant) and connect to the pgRouting database.
-Select the `sotn_road` layer and click Add.
+Select the `xxxx_road` layer and click Add.
 Note that it is in EPSG:27700.
 The layer will be added to the QGIS canvas and will match the shapefile version already there.
 Use the identify tool to select a link and check the attributes.

 ![Add PostGIS layer](/images/6_qgis_addpostgislayer.jpg)